wsjr/BlockchainND/P9/Capstone/README.md

 ~/zokrates export-verifier --proving-scheme pghr13
 ```

-2. Move the proofs json in the data/ directory and make sure its suffixed with "-(index)".
+2. Move the proofs json in the ***data*** directory and make sure its suffixed with "-(index)".
 For instance, proof-1.json, proof-2.json, etc.

 3. Deploy the contract to rinkeby: